-I hate the job I have, but I can’t afford to quit… at least not until I find another one.
-How can I make time for job interviews I may have without it interrupting my current work or my employer finding out? – Anna in Three Forks, MT
+“I hate the job I have, but I can’t afford to quit… at least not until I find another one.
+How can I make time for job interviews I may have without it interrupting my current work or my employer finding out?
+How can I interview discreetly… but effectively?” – Anna in Three Forks, MT

-In consideration of keeping your current employer in the dark regarding your job search, keep these additional tips in mind.
+If you must schedule an interview during work hours, use personal business time off or an early/late lunch hour.
 Remember to be mindful of your surroundings when you answer your personal cell.
 When at work, it is probably best to let calls go to voicemail and return the calls when you are assured of privacy.
 When at lunch or on a coffee break, be aware of the people around you and be sure to find a private spot for your conversation.

 Lynn Whitbeck is the co-founder and President of Petite2Queen.
 She is focused on identifying and evaluating opportunities for women at work, helping them define their personal roadmap.
 She dedicates herself to delivering tools and insights, embracing visualization of the big picture, and identifying and implementing the minutiae of detail.
 Lynn aims to share lessons learned along her journey and enable positive uplift for women.